ktos/andro/README.md

 The repository is based on the file `dictionary.csv`, which is **not a real CSV file** - it is actually variable-column-number, pipe-separated text file covering all words currently existing in Andro.
-From that file you can generate everything, most importantly - the book "Small Andro-Polish Dictionary" ("The Book"), a fictional dictionary created by a scientist *Koolder mal Erlehirni*.
+Using that file you can generate everything, most importantly - the book "Small Andro-Polish Dictionary" ("The Book"), a fictional dictionary created by a scientist *Koolder mal Erlehirni*.

-In `scripts` folder, there are a few scripts for generation a final version of the dictionary TeX files - `ap.tex` and `pa.tex`.
-Because of using relative paths, your working directory must be `scripts`.

-* `scripts/generate-tex-dictionary.py` will parse `dictionary.csv` and create
+* `generate-tex-dictionary.py` will parse `dictionary.csv` and create `ap.tex`
-  `ap.tex` and `pa.tex`, which are being combined inside `main.tex` into the main book (currently only in Polish), as well as `words-all.txt` covering all possible words, and `words-basic.txt`, with all basic forms of words,
+  and `pa.tex` and the `small-andro-polish-dictionary` folder, which are being combined inside `main.tex` into The Book in Polish,
+* `generate-wordlist.py` will parse `dictionary.csv` and generate list of all possible words `words-all.txt`, nad `words-basic.txt`, with all basic forms of words, in the `final/` subdirectory,
-* `scripts/generate-md.py` parses dictionary file and creates `tables.md` file
+* `generate-md.py` parses dictionary file and creates `final/tables.md` file
   with tables for nouns, verbs, adjectives and so on,
-* `scripts/random-words.py` will generate some words according to the language phonotactic rules.
+* `random-words.py` will generate some words according to the language phonotactic rules,
+* `check-words.py` will check if all words in `dictionary.csv` are correctly built against phonotactic rules.

 When `ap.tex` and `pa.tex` are ready, you may compile `main.tex` using XeLaTeX to get final version of The Book in PDF.